-General and administrative expenses consist primarily of personnel costs, consisting of salaries, related benefits and stock-based compensation, of our executive, finance, information technology, and other administrative functions.
-General and administrative expenses also include the costs of functioning as a public company, specifically audit, directors and officers insurance and other professional and legal expenses, including corporate and intellectual property activities.
-General and Administrative expenses also include other insurance expenses, and professional fees for, tax and legal services, including legal expenses to pursue patent protection of our intellectual property.
-We expect that our general and administrative expenses will increase in the foreseeable future as we hire additional employees to implement and improve our operational, financial and management systems.
+General and administrative expenses consist primarily of personnel costs, consisting of salaries, related benefits and stock-based compensation, costs related to our executive, finance, information technology, and costs related to other administrative functions.
+General and administrative expenses also include insurance expenses and professional fees for auditing, tax, and legal services, including legal expenses to pursue patent protection for our intellectual property.
+We expect that our general and administrative expenses will increase in the foreseeable future as we hire additional employees to implement, improve and scale our operational, financial, commercial and management systems.